All The Style Trends That Will Dominate In 2020

 Puffed Sleeves

 We have seen many iterations of the puffed sleeve up and down the runways.
 The fashion gods believe that this trend will get more structured and full of whimsy this year.
-The exaggerated shoulder has been a thing ever since the days of Princess Diana and still remain popular in the days of Lizzo.
+The exaggerated shoulder has been a thing ever since the days of Princess Diana and still remains popular in the days of Lizzo.
 From dresses to tops, you can don this trend in various ways. xoNecole approves this message because it asserts the perfect amount of feminine masculinity.

-Challenge: Try pairing a puffed sleeve top with cigarette pants and loafers for a chic career look.
+Challenge: Try pairing a puffed-sleeve top with cigarette pants and loafers for a chic career look.

 Leather in All Forms

 Word on the street: if it's leather, buy it.
 It will take on more buttery colors of the rainbow wheel in more forms than you can handle.
-Designers like Coach 1941, Bottega Veneta, Marni and Alexander McQueen created everything from skirts to pants to dresses in this luxurious texture.
+Designers like Coach 1941, Bottega Veneta, Marni, and Alexander McQueen created everything from skirts to pants to dresses in this luxurious texture.
 Though leather was once only deemed suitable for fall and winter, we have some intel that you should keep that same energy for spring.
 This means you will have to be more creative while taking more risks.

 Challenge: Don a leather dress with matching leather boots for Sunday Funday.